 1. Enhanced Supply Chain Security: Real-time dynamic validation of participant-related and shipment-related data against domestic and foreign security databases aids in the proactive analysis of deviations, mismatches, or other anomalies to flag dangerous or suspicious shipments.
 The heightened security protects both the physical well-being of participants in the shipment pipeline and the supply chain itself from costly or even catastrophic disruptions

-II.
-Expedited Clearance: Automatic electronic submission of pre-populated security data enables faster movement through customs and border crossings by ensuring that security information is accurate, complete, formatted and delivered in the most effective and efficient manner to all appropriate participants in the shipment process, including governments and customs organizations.
-Point-to-world integration helps a shipper to be cargo-security compliant on a global basis, minimizing the possibility of cargo-flow disruption
+2. Expedited Clearance: Automatic electronic submission of pre-populated security data enables faster movement through customs and border crossings by ensuring that security information is accurate, complete, formatted, and delivered in the most effective and efficient manner to all appropriate participants in the shipment process, including governments and Customs organizations.
+Point-to-world integration helps a shipper to be Cargo Security compliant on a global basis, thus minimizing the possibility of cargo flow disruption.

 "MDDEAS will enhance supply chain security and expedite clearance."